HyeonjunSim/pi-top-battery-status/README.md

 - Reboot your pi

-If you are running standard raspian instead of pi-top-os, and you get a 0% battery level display, you might have to turn i2c on in raspi-config
+If you are running standard raspian instead of pi-top-os, and you get a 0% battery level display, you might have to turn i2c on in Menu/Preferences/Raspberry Pi Configuration/Interfaces.

 If you want to recompile the program, you need to install